 Step 4 - Prep & Cleanup

-Now that you have a git version of your subversion repository, you'll want to clean up some files and add some others to make things a bit more git friendly.
+Now that you have a git version of your subversion repository, you'll want to clean up some files and add others to make things more git friendly.

-If this is a Visual Studio solution, you may need to remove the Subversion source control bindings.
-Simply make small edit to your .sln files removing a section that resembles GlobalSection(SubversionScc) ...
+- If this is a Visual Studio solution, you may need to remove the Subversion source control bindings.
+Make a minor edit to your .sln files removing a section that resembles GlobalSection(SubversionScc) ...
 EndGlobalSection in your favorite text editor.

-Add a .gitignore file.
-It's likely your project or solution will have some files you won't want in your repository (packages, obj, etc) once your project is built.
+- Add a .gitignore file.
+Your project or solution will likely have some files you won't want in your repository (packages, obj, etc) once your project is built.
 If this is a Visual Studio project, a near complete way to start is by copying everything from the standard VisualStudio.gitignore.
-For any other project or stack these templates will get you started.
-This will ensure all of the build generated files, packages, test results, etc will not be tracked in your new repo.
+For any other project or stack, these templates will get you started.
+This will ensure all of the build-generated files, packages, test results, etc., will not be tracked in your new repo.

-Add a .gitattributes file to help git understand how to deal with project or stack specific files. e.g. How should a .csproj file be treated?
+- Add a .gitattributes file to help git understand how to deal with project or stack-specific files. e.g., How should a .csproj file be treated?
 Here is a good collection of templates to get you started with yours https://github.com/Danimoth/gitattributes.
-You'll also find a similar attributes file created for you if you've ever initialized a git repo using the GitHub client for Windows.
+You'll also find a similar attributes file created if you've ever initialized a git repo using the GitHub client for Windows.

-Add an optional README.md file (markdown or text).
+- Add an optional README.md file (markdown or text).
 A standard GitHub convention that I've become accustomed to, even for private repositories.
-Great way to quickly outline things about your project that would be useful at a glance, such as build instructions, usage docs, or any other useful info.
+Great way to quickly outline things about your project that would be useful at a glance, such as build instructions, usage docs, or any other helpful info.

 Step 5 - Commit & Push

 Now that I've git-ified the repository, it's time to commit the files, add the remote, and push the new branch out to your favorite hosted git repository.
-I recommend Github, but to save on cash, both Bitbucket or Gitlab are also excellent choices for private repo's.
+I recommend Github, but to save on cash, both Bitbucket and Gitlab are excellent choices for private repositories.